nrichard-neudesic/flutter-localization-automation/README.md

 The localize_init.sh generated a 'static_locales.dart' class.
 This is where the supported languages are defined.
 The script sets up only English and Spanish to start.
 Add more languages to this file if you plan on supporting more languages.

-## Necessary step for iOS only!
+## Necessary step for iOS only

 You need to add localization selections to iOS project specifically.
 Open up the workspace, open the "Runner" project file and select the "Runner" Project.
 Add the supported localizations to the "Localization" section.
 (See iosLocalizationSetup.png in this directory for visual example).
 (No further action is needed in Android)

 ## Now what?
-Adding string resources to the project.
+Adding string resources to the project

 Add them to the \${FILE_NAME}Localization file that was generated from initial setup or create_localization_file.sh (bat).